 - 1/4 cup cream

-- 1 cup raw, medium or long grain, white rice
+- 1 cup uncooked white rice, medium or long grain

 - 1 1/2 teaspoon salt

-- 1 teaspoon each of Italian seasoning and poultry seasoning (or 2 teaspoons of one of these herb mixes, or 2 Tbsp chopped fresh herbs such as rosemary, sage, thyme, and basil)**
+- 1 teaspoon each of Italian seasoning and poultry seasoning (or 2 teaspoons of one of these herb mixes, or 2 tablespoons chopped fresh herbs such as rosemary, sage, thyme, and basil)

 - 1/2 teaspoon paprika